5 Tips – How to avoid back pain while gardening

-Since the most common factors tells us easily what these are caused then we can address them accordingly.
+Since the most common factors tell us easily what these are caused by, we can address them accordingly.

-Dehydration:is the most common factor in my opinion.
-We do not noticed and realised that by the time we become thirsty we have been already dehydrated for some time.
-Also worth mentioning that sometimes hunger is thirst in disguise so worth to have a glass of water before reaching for some crisps which can in turn aggravate your headache.
+Dehydration: Is the most common factor in my opinion.
+We do not notice and realise that by the time we become thirsty we have been already been dehydrated for some time.
+It is also worth mentioning that sometimes hunger is thirst in disguise so worth having a glass of water before reaching for some crisps which can in turn aggravate your headache.

-Fatigue is an obvious thing and most of us can recognised this as a precursor from previous episodes.
+Fatigue: Is an obvious thing and most of us can recognise this as a precursor from previous episodes.
 So just rest and lay down in a quiet room with low level lighting to calm your nervous system.

 Mental exhaustion and stress: These can be put into one category together as they are very similar.
-So put that project behind and just take a break, take a walk in nature if you can as we are designed to be with nature.
+So put that project down and just take a break, take a walk in nature if you can as we are designed to be with nature.
 Focusing on a task for pronged periods of time can trigger your headache but most often these are accompanied by other previously mentioned triggers such as poor posture, dehydration, hunger or visual fatigue from looking into an electronic device for too long.
-Having said that it will be wise to take frequent breaks from sitting in your desk , move your neck around and watch the posture you are working to avoid this type of fatigue which can easily trigger a headache.
-These type of Headaches are usually described as pain on the frontal area or behind one eye or both , sometimes radiating into temporal area.
+Having said that it will be wise to take frequent breaks from sitting at your desk, move your neck around and watch the posture you are working to avoid this type of fatigue which can easily trigger a headache.
+These type of headaches are usually described as pain on the frontal area or behind one eye or both, sometimes radiating into the temporal area.

 Neck Subluxations: Can be easily detected and corrected by your Chiropractor.
-These type of headaches start usually in my experience in the lower or upper part of the neck and travel up to the top of the head or stay in your occipital area.
+These types of headaches start usually in my experience in the lower or upper part of the neck and travel up to the top of the head or stay in your occipital area.
 Cranial subluxations are caused by tension in the Dura or Meninges covering your brain and spinal cord.
-These type of headache can be alleviated by a Craniopath or Chiropractor who specialises in cranial adjustments.
+These types of headaches can be alleviated by a Craniopath or Chiropractor who specialises in cranial adjustments.

-Chemical toxicity: It is worth noting that most drugs can dehydrate your bodies and this is easily seen in your stool.
-As you may become constipated or have stomach pains or irritation in your stomach.
-So ask your GP or take the time to read the most common side effects of the medications you area taking and ensure you drink plenty of water when doing so.
+Chemical toxicity: It is worth noting that most drugs can dehydrate your bodies and this is easily seen in your stools as you may become constipated or have stomach pains or irritation in your stomach.
+So, ask your GP or take the time to read the most common side effects of the medications you are taking and ensure you drink plenty of water when doing so.

-Food sensitivities: Certain foods can triggered a headache.
+Food sensitivities: Certain foods can trigger a headache.
 The most common ones are:

-Alcohol, dairy products such as aged cheeses, caffeinated drinks, Peanuts and peanut butter, most beans, Pizza, Tomato based sauces and products, Products containing MSG (Monosodium Glutamate) a flavour enhancer found on canned soups, bouillon, Nitrates which are mostly found in cured meats such as ham, turkey or chicken cuts, Potato chips, Yeast contains products.
+Alcohol, dairy products such as aged cheeses, caffeinated drinks, peanuts and peanut butter, most beans, pizza, tomato based sauces and products.
+Products containing MSG (Monosodium Glutamate) a flavour enhancer found on canned soups, bouillon.
+Nitrates which are mostly found in cured meats such as ham, turkey or chicken cuts, crisps, products containing Yeast.
 The list is longer than this but luckily it is said that about 20% of people are sensitive to these products and thus common headache triggers.
-So do not empty your fridge yet.
+So, do not empty your fridge yet!

-Of course headaches can be also caused by a number of other medical causes and it is wise to see your Doctor if the symptoms of these can no be alleviated by the above mentioned factors.
-This can indicate a more serious issue that should be investigated further by Diagnostic tests such as CT or MRI scans.
+Of course headaches can be also caused by a number of other medical causes and it is wise to see your Doctor if the symptoms of these can not be alleviated by the above mentioned factors.
+This can indicate a more serious issue that should be investigated further by Diagnostic tests such as a CT or MRI scan.